 What it is:

-• Large-scale pre-trained models and all their variants, covering text, images, and speech.
+- Large-scale pre-trained models and all their variants, covering text, images, and speech.- Examples: GPT-4, Claude, Llama, Mistral, Stable Diffusion, Whisper, DALLâE 3.

 What it does:

-• Core intelligence: These models are “foundational” because they can be adapted (fine-tuned or prompted) to perform many tasks with minimal additional training data.
+- Core intelligence: These models are âfoundationalâ because they can be adapted (fine-tuned or prompted) to perform many tasks with minimal additional training data.- Multimodal capabilities: Beyond text, some of these models handle images, speech, or video.- Continuous updates: This space moves fastânew model architectures and fine-tuned variants appear frequently, offering improvements in speed, accuracy, or domain specialization.

 3. Tool Integration Layer